As the digital world transcends our reality more and more, it’s only natural that we see developments to help people create and manage websites.

 How is Serverless Related to Jamstack?

-This is our favorite part, as at Naturaily, we have a vast experience in headless technology.
+This is our favorite part, as at Naturaily, we have a vast experience in headless architecture.
 But you may have already noticed that the Jamstack and headless terms are often used interchangeably, meaning more or less the same thing (it’s another simplification we make purposefully!).
 To understand this all in detail, we encourage you to check this article about What is Jamstack, where we focus just on this topic.

 But if you feel good to go, let’s quickly remind you of some general info here.